facebookresearch/colorlessgreenRNNs/data/mturk_experiment/README.md

-Most of the files in this directory should not be distributed (we might process them in the future, if, for example, somebody is interested in the response time data).
-The only file to be publicly released is `clean_full_amazon_results.tab`.
-This file contains an extended version of the unaggregated Amazon Mechanical Turk results, with anonymized turker ids.
+The file `clean_full_amazon_results.tab` contains an extended version of the unaggregated Amazon Mechanical Turk results, with anonymized turker ids.
 The fields are:

 - worker_id: unique subject ID (NOT the same as Amazon ID)
 - type: target_generated, target_original or control